JereKuusela/valheim-infinity_hammer/README.md

-# valheim-esp
+# valheim-infinity_hammer

-This project is an utility mod to game called Valheim.
+This project is a creative building mod to game called Valheim.

 To compile, you need to manually add correct libraries to Libs folder.
 Check project file for needed ones.